ycpcs/cs201-fall2015/syllabus.md

 Assignments and labs will be posted as zip files on the course web page, <http://ycpcs.github.io/cs201-fall2015>.

-Assignments will be submitted using the server <https://cs.ycp.edu/marmoset>.
+Assignments and labs will be submitted using the server <https://cs.ycp.edu/marmoset>.
 You will receive an email containing the username and password you should use for this server.

 ### Academic Integrity